tomwassenberg/certbot-ocsp-fetcher/README.md

 nginx configurations of the websites that use the certificates.
 The script can behave in two ways:

-  - When this script is called by Certbot as a deploy/renew hook, only the OCSP response for the specific certificate that is issued, is fetched.
+  - When this script is invoked by Certbot as a deploy/renew hook, it ensures an up-to-date OCSP staple file is present on disk for the specific certificate that was issued using Certbot.

-  - When Certbot's variables are not passed, the script cycles through all sites that have a certificate lineage in Certbot's folder, and fetches an OCSP response.
+  - When not invoked by Certbot, the script cycles through all sites that have a certificate lineage in Certbot's folder, and ensures an up-to-date OCSP staple file is present on disk.

 The use of this script makes sure OCSP stapling in nginx works reliably, which makes e.g. the adoption of [OCSP Must-Staple] possible.